vsekhar/fabula/docs/design.md

    * Anyone can send an existing `requestId` and get back the (logged) `tt.timestamp` for that request
    * Logged timestamps expire after 30 (?) days
    * In Paxos, a client making a COMMIT decision issues a logged timestamp request
-   * Existance of the timestamp in the log is evidence of the COMMIT decision
+   * Existence of the timestamp in the log is evidence of the COMMIT decision
    * Any failed server (or a server that just doesn't hear about the COMMIT decision) can ask the service if a timestamp for this transaction has been requested, and if so, commits the transaction with that timestamp
    * Servers cannot discard the transaction until a global timeout has been met
 >  * TODO: add expiry to the service semantics, the service has to be part of deciding whether to expire a transaction